Indian Springs High School

 Indian Springs High School is a comprehensive high school in the San Bernardino City Unified School District, California.
 The eighth high school built in the district, it opened on August 1, 2012, the first day of the 2012-2013 school year.
 It was built on the site of the former Curtis Middle School.
+The school is part of the Freelance League.

 History

 Official groundbreaking of the $68 million project was March 5, 2010.
 The 56.4 acre site includes 102 classrooms, a gymnasium, performing arts building, multipurpose room, library, child care center, track and field, soccer and baseball fields, outdoor tennis and basketball courts, and a swimming pool.
 The school will hold about 2,700 students.